restic/restic/doc/Manual.md

   version       Print version information

 Flags:
-      --no-lock                do not lock the repo, this allows some operations on read-only repos -p, --password-file string   read the repository password from a file -q, --quiet                  do not output comprehensive progress report
+      --json                   set output mode to JSON for commands that support it --no-lock                do not lock the repo, this allows some operations on read-only repos -p, --password-file string   read the repository password from a file -q, --quiet                  do not output comprehensive progress report